lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note that, despite what could be interpreted by the CDDL definition only, bstr_identifier once decoded are always byte strings.

-## High-Level Message Processing
+## Message Processing Outline

+This section outlines the message processing of EDHOC.

+For each protocol instance, the endpoints are assumed to keep an associated protocol state containing connection identifiers, ephemeral keys, pseudo-random keys, etc. used for subsequent processing of protocol related data.
+The protocol state is associated to an applicability statement ({{applicability}}) which provides the context for how messages are transported, identified and processed.

+EDHOC messages SHALL be processed according to the current protocol state.

+If there is no protocol state, in the case of message_1, a new protocol state is created.
+An initial `null` byte in message_1 ({{asym-msg1-form}}) can be used to distinguish message_1 from other messages.
+The Responder endpoint needs to make use of available Denial-of-Service mitigation ({{dos}}).

+Except for message_1, the following steps are expected to be performed at reception of an EDHOC message:

+1. Detect that an EDHOC message has been recieved, for example by means of URI or media type ({{applicability}}).

+2. Retrieve the protocol state, e.g. using the received connection identifier ({{ci}}) or with the help of message correlation provided by the transport protocol ({{corr}}).

+3. If the message received is an error message then process according to {{error}}, else process as the expected next message according to the protocol state.

+If the processing fails, then the protocol is discontinued, an error message sent, and the protocol state erased.
+Further details are provided in the following subsections.

-The protocol messages are processed according to current state of the protocol instance.
-If there is no state of this protocol instance, i.e. message_1, a new protocol state is created.
-At reception of other messages than message_1, the existing protocol state is retrieved and processing is performed accordingly.
-If the processing fails for some reason, the protocol is by default discontinued and the protocol state is erased.
-(The case when the transport does not support message de-duplication is addressed in {{no-de-duplication}}.)
+Different instances of the same message MUST NOT be processed in one protocol instance.
+Note that processing will fail if the same message appears a second time for EDHOC processing because the state of the protocol has moved on and now expects something else.
+This assumes that message duplication due to re-transmissions is handled by the transport protocol, see {{transport}}.
+The case when the transport does not support message de-duplication is addressed in {{no-de-duplication}}.

-The protocol state can be identified by a received connection identifier ({{ci}}) or with message correlation provided by transport ({{corr}}).
-An initial `null` byte in message_1 ({{asym-msg1-form}}) can be used to distinguish the case when there is no previous protocol state.
-The applicability statement associated to a particular protocol instance  specifies how message_1 and existing protocol state are identified (see {{applicability}}).

 ## EDHOC Message 1 {#m1}